-Our ability to pay or to refinance our debt will depend on our future operating performance.
-General economic, financial, competitive, legislative, regulatory, business and other factors beyond our control affect our operating performance.
+Our ability to pay or to refinance our indebtedness will depend upon our future operating performance, which will be affected by general economic, financial, competitive, legislative, regulatory, business and other factors beyond our control.

 We anticipate that our operating cash flow, together with money we can borrow under our new credit facility, will sufficiently meet our anticipated future operating expenses, fund capital expenditures and pay our debt as it becomes due.
 If we still are unable to pay our debt, we could attempt to restructure or refinance our debt or seek additional equity capital.
-We may not be able to accomplish these actions on favorable financial terms, or at all.
-This inability may reduce our flexibility, potential for growth and ability to pay you interest and principal payments on our debt.
+We may not be able to accomplish these actions on favorable financial terms, if at all, and this inability may reduce our flexibility, potential for growth and ability to make interest or principal payments on our debt.